Sep 30, 2005 Gila, New Mexico (map)

 94mm f/18 Tully Achromat

-Drawings, descriptions and CCD photos are copyright Andrew Cooper unless otherwise noted, no usage without permission.
-Use for non-profit and educational reasons is generally given on request.
+Drawings, descriptions, and CCD photos are copyright Andrew Cooper unless otherwise noted, no usage without permission.

 A complete list of credits and sources can be found on the about page